 When we got married all those years ago, Darren was the perfect tall dark and handsome figure.
 He had a decent job, was a college student and had the whole world before him.
 In other words, this was a man with many options before him.
 He did not have to get married, he chose to get married.
 In addition, since he was a major hottie, there were plenty of women who would have loved to marry him.
 This I know, because I had more than one tell me.
 However, even with all the choices available to him, there was nothing he could think of on March 31, 1990, that was better than marrying me.
 In my mind that is good stuff!

-Twenty-four years have come and gone since our wedding day.
+Twenty-nine years have come and gone since our wedding day.
 A lifetime of things have taken place.
 We have lost parents and grandparents.
-We have gained and lost children.
+Children have been gained and lost.
 We have had the for richer, for poorer, in sickness and on health and the for better or for worse talked about in our wedding vows.
-We have lived in apartments and houses and in the city and in the suburbs.
+Apartments and houses have provided us with a home.
+We have lived in the city and in the suburbs.
 We have been so busy we saw each other only a few minutes per day and we have been around each other twenty-four hours per day for years at a time.

 In conclusion, I am thrilled by the fact that after all these years, I have a husband who had nothing better to do than marry me and spend his life with me.
 So, the question for you this serene day is what is your recipe for building a love that lasts?

 If you want them to last, commit to appreciating your technology by taking care of…